-CENTRAL ARMORY was erected in 1893 at Lakeside Ave. and E. 6th St. (opposite the present city hall).
-Built by the county to house units of the Natl.
-Guard, it was also used for public events.
-For the 1896 centennial celebrations, it housed mass meetings, a concert and historical spectacle, gymnastic exhibitions by German, Czech, and Swiss groups, and a floral exposition.
+CENTRAL ARMORY was erected in 1893 at Lakeside Ave. and Miami St. (now E. 6th St. opposite the present city hall.
+Built by the county to house units of the National Guard, it was also used for public events.
+For the 1896 centennial celebrations, it housed mass meetings, a concert and historical spectacle, gymnastic exhibitions by GERMAN, CZECH, and Swiss groups, and a floral exposition.
 By 1909 it provided additional exhibition space for the INDUSTRIAL EXPOSITION, being connected by a bridge to the temporary exhibition hall north of Lakeside.
-In 1916 Chas.
-Evans Hughes addressed an audience in the armory during his presidential campaign.
+In 1916 Charles Evans Hughes addressed an audience in the armory during his presidential campaign.
 The Central Armory was designed by Cleveland architects LEHMAN & SCHMITT and was essentially a large covered hall.
 The 122' width was spanned by 6 arched plate girders, with a balcony suspended from the girders by iron rods.
 The exterior was constructed of stone in a castellated Gothic style derived from fortress-like medieval Italian municipal buildings.
-The Central Armory was demolished in 1965; the site is occupied by the Anthony J. Celebrezze Federal Office Bldg.
+The Central Armory was demolished in 1965; the site is occupied by the Anthony J. Celebrezze Federal Office Building.